PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 Put another way, an object is visible if both of the following conditions are true:

-- At the time when the reader’s transaction started, the transaction that created the object had already committed.
+- At the time when the reader's transaction started, the transaction that created the object had already committed.
-- The object is not marked for deletion, or if it is, the transaction that requested deletion had not yet committed at the time when the reader’s transaction started.
+- The object is not marked for deletion, or if it is, the transaction that requested deletion had not yet committed at the time when the reader's transaction started.

 ### Indexes and snapshot isolation